cognitedata/reveal/react-components/src/architecture/concrete/course/README.md

 > **&#9432; Try it out:** Do you see the move cursor?

 Undo dragging is missing from the architecture.
 It is not hard to implement within this framework and I have a pattern for this that covers most cases.
-It could be generally made within BaseEditTool.
+It could be generally made within `BaseEditTool`.

 ## Playing with the color and the render style

 If the mouse is below the selected domain object, you can try to use the mouse wheel to do some changes.
-First you have to add this convenience property to the PointDomainObject:
+First you have to add this convenience property to the `PointDomainObject`:

 ```typescript
   public get renderStyle(): PointRenderStyle {